Krutish-Raval/CF-Problem-Insights/README.md

 🚀 Installation

-Visit the Chrome Web Store (or relevant store link) Click "Add to Chrome" (or relevant browser)
+Visit the <a href="https://chromewebstore.google.com/detail/cf-problem-insights/jpelkcdgakhmabljokpfjjpinlmpmaki?authuser=0">Chrome Web Store</a>
+Click "Add to Chrome" (or relevant browser)
 The extension will automatically appear in your browser toolbar